IIBMErs/1st-IIBM-Networking-2020/index.md

 ### Workshop proposal
 Fill this [Form](https://docs.google.com/forms/d/e/1FAIpQLSdwE-EEdabz2bOLFyW4XRdaN6SfaduGyjFfPWKT8UmeJLoMKA/viewform?usp=sf_link)

 Workshops will take place after the networking, and are really flexible being the workshop speaker who sets everything about it.
-Assistants con join to available workshops during the networking.
+Assistants can register to available workshops during the networking.

 ## Schedule